-Although this is a free resource, you should be picky on the sites you look for.
+Although this is a free resource, you should be picky about the sites you choose.
 Typing in a general search won’t help you find an agent in a specific market as easily as the other two resources.
 (It’s like squeezing into skinny jeans after Thanksgiving Dinner.
 Very hard to come out successful!)

 The best websites for doing your research online are Literary Rambles, Publisher’s Weekly, and Writer’s Market.
 But you should also use the agent’s own website or the agency’s website, and any interviews you find to help you find an agent that fits your needs.